biokoda/actordb/README.md

 *   Complete horizontal scalability.
 All nodes are equivalent and you can have as many nodes as you need.
 *   Full featured ACID database.
 *   Suitable for very large datasets over many actors and servers.
-*   Does not reinvent the storage engine and it does not avoid the issue by being RAM only.
-Sqlite is one of the most well tested, stable and reliable pieces of software in use.
-Not only that, you can query the actual database files directly with your language of choice.
-There is an sqlite interface implemented for practically every language.
 *   No special drivers needed.
 Use the mysql driver of your language of choice.
 *   Easy to configure and administer.
 *   No global locks.
 Only the actors (one or many) involved in a transaction are locked during a write.
 All other actors are unaffected.